 What in the world is bankara Ivy?
-We asked our man in Tokyo, W. David Marx, who said:
+Japanese Ivy expert W. David Marx tells us:

 Bankara is a word that combines two other words: “ban” is barbarian and “kara” is “collar,” from “haikara” (high collar), which was basically a Meiji (1868-1912) term for “cool” or “civilized.”